ChundruManohar/Chait_project/README.md

 # Chait_project
 This project is a healthcare project
-This project is belongs to different helath issuesit
+This project is belongs to different helath issues